anhhont/fituni-platform/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact
-For questions or feedback, reach out via your.email@example.com or open an issue on GitHub.
+For questions or feedback, reach out via hi@hnta.xyz or open an issue on GitHub.

 Note: This is a sanitized version of the original project, with sensitive data (e.g., reCAPTCHA keys, university references, location lists) removed or generalized.```